tbrownhe/turing-pattern/README.md

 `UV²`: Reaction term producing more V

-Patterns emerge when the system is destabilized by diffusion, specifically when the inhibitor (V) diffuses faster than the activator (U).
+In the general Turing two-species diffusion model, patterns emerge when the system is destabilized by diffusion, specifically when the inhibitor (V) diffuses faster than the activator (U).
+In the Grey-Scott case, patterns can emerge even though often `Du > Dv` due to the kinetics of autocatalysis reactions. `UV²` converts U into V. `F(1−U)` replenishes U. `(F+k)V` removes V.

 ## Image Generation Parameters